On skip connections and normalisation layers in deep optimisation: Conclusion

 \section{Conclusion}

-We have given a generic theoretical framework for studying the optimisation of multilayer systems.
-We used the framework to give the first proof that a class of deep neural networks can be trained by gradient descent even to global optima that exist only at infinity.
-Finally, we used the theory as a lens through which to conduct an empirical analysis of skip connections, which predicted that appropriate residual blocks speed up training.
-We verified this prediction on multiple large ResNet models and datasets.
+We gave a formal theoretical framework for studying the optimisation of multilayer systems.
+We used the framework to give the first proof that a class of deep neural networks can be trained by gradient descent even to global optima at infinity.
+Our theory generates the novel insight that skip connections aid optimisation speed by improving loss regularity, which we verified empirically using practical datasets and architectures.